 TDR Program Background

-Find information below on the program’s successes, history and background, including information on the Joint Upper Blue TDR Bank and the Countywide TDR Bank.
+Find more information below on the program’s successes, history and background, including information on the Joint Upper Blue TDR Bank and the Countywide TDR Bank.

-Upper Blue TDR Program
+Joint Upper Blue TDR Program

-The Upper Blue Basin TDR Program was initiated in 2000 and has been the most successful TDR program in the county.
-In 17 years it has protected 1,386 acres and generated approximately $3.9 million to be recycled for more open space purchases.
-The success of the Upper Blue TDR Program stems from the joint efforts of the County and towns of Breckenridge and Blue River to implement the program, and more importantly the public foresight, initiative and support to develop the program.
+The Joint Upper Blue TDR Program was initiated in 2000 between the County and the Town of Breckenridge and has been the most successful TDR program in the county.
+In 22 years it has protected approximately 2,200 acres and generated over $4.5 million to be recycled for more open space purchases.
+The success of the Joint Upper Blue TDR Program stems from the joint efforts of the County and Towns of Breckenridge to implement the program, and more importantly the public foresight, initiative and support to develop the program.

+One TDR is equal to 20 acres of backcountry property (with a couple of exceptions) and in 2023 is sold by the County for $237,070 or approximately $11,853 per acre.
+This price is adjusted annually based on the median sales price of all vacant backcountry zoned property sales within the Upper Blue Basin in the preceding seven years.
 At the time of each TDR purchase, an administrative fee must also be paid to the County Planning Department.
-In 2018, the base administrative fee is $2,800 for any transaction of one development right or a fraction of a development right.
-For transactions involving more than one development right, an additional incremental fee of $350 must be paid for each additional development right or portion of a development right.
-This administrative fee is adjusted annually based on the percentage increase in the hourly staff rate published annually in the Summit County Planning Department Development Review Fee Schedule.
+Currently, the base administrative fee is $3,145 for any transaction of one development right or a fraction of a development right.
+For transactions involving more than one development right, an additional incremental fee of $385 must be paid for each additional development right or portion of a development right.
+This administrative fee is adjusted annually in March of each year based on the percentage increase in the hourly staff rate published annually in the Summit County Planning Department Development Review Fee Schedule.

-Based on the success of the Upper Blue program, in 2006 the Snake River and Tenmile basins developed TDR program regulations almost identical to the Upper Blue’s.
+Based on the success of the Joint Upper Blue program, in 2006 the Snake River and Tenmile basins developed TDR program regulations almost identical to the Upper Blue’s.
 Additionally, rezoning of approximately 341 backcountry claims to the Backcountry zoning district in these basins was completed in August 2007.
 The County has been working to achieve continued growth, success and a more coordinated approach to utilization of TDRs throughout the county.